mtheoryx/drpoindexter/public-site/src/devtips/vs-code-hide-files/index.md

 ![Oh, whoops, just showed my keys on stream!](./secrets.png)

 In situations where you are showing code to others, one thing you need to always be aware of is "what" code you are showing.
-Situations include streaming on Twitch or demo code in front of a presenation audience or clients.
+Situations include streaming on Twitch or demo code in front of a presentation audience or clients.

 It's common to use an environment-loading tool like `dotenv` to pull secrets in from a file that has been hidden from source control via `.gitignore`.